 Rachel Schultz from Shape, and Yahoo Health contributor, points to a number of nutrients and foods that can improve endometriosis symptoms, such as omega-3’s, vitamin D, produce, and more.
 Foods and nutrients to consider limiting include red meat, gluten, and FODMAPs through a low FODMAP diet.

 Considering how common it is for women to have both endometriosis and irritable bowel syndrome (IBS), eliminating high FODMAP foods is one of the safer, easier treatments to follow.
 Among those that tried a low FODMAP diet, 72 per cent cited improved gastro symptoms after just four weeks.
-Going low FODMAP cuts out the long phrase carbs that exacerbate both endometriosis and IBS symptoms.Visit Yahoo’s Health blog for more information on managing endometriosis symptoms with Godfrey and Schultz’s dietary recommendations.
+Going low FODMAP cuts out the long chain carbs that exacerbate both endometriosis and IBS symptoms.Visit Yahoo’s Health blog for more information on managing endometriosis symptoms with Godfrey and Schultz’s dietary recommendations.